 The InterContinental Park Lane is in the most central location imaginable, right in the thick of London with designer shops just steps away.
-Ella Canta is an incredible Mexican restaurant by Martha Ortiz in the hotel and Theo Randall At The Intercontinental serves the best Italian food I have ever had.
-Rooms are undergoing refurbishment and the new rooms are fabulous.
-The view from the club lounge and rooms looking over London’s Parks are gorgeous making this InterContinental hotel a brilliant choice too.
+Ella Canta is an incredible Mexican restaurant by Martha Ortiz in the hotel, and Theo Randall At The Intercontinental serves the best Italian food I have ever had.
+The rooms are undergoing refurbishment, and the new rooms are fabulous.
+The view from the club lounge and rooms looking over London’s Parks are gorgeous, making this InterContinental hotel a brilliant choice too.

 Which Is Best?

-Bottom line, there is no “best” InterContinental.
+The bottom line, there is no “best” InterContinental.
 They are both brilliant.
-I visit both for leisure and business and they remain two of my favourite hotels in London.
+I visit both for leisure and business, and they remain two of my favorite hotels in London.
 There are so many quirky hotels in London with some good and some truly awful hotel rooms.
 By contrast, both InterContinental’s offer consistently luxurious, modern rooms.
-You know what you are getting and what you get is excellent.
+You know what you are getting, and what you get is excellent.

-If you are looking to hit the centre of town, near Harrods, Selfridges, Top Shop in Oxford Street etc, the InterContinental Park Lane property has the better location.
-You are slap bang in the centre on Hyde Park corner (almost on top of Buckingham Palace) and can walk everywhere.
+If you are looking to hit the center of town, near Harrods, Selfridges, Top Shop in Oxford Street, etc., the InterContinental Park Lane property has a better location.
+You are slap bang in the center on Hyde Park corner (almost on top of Buckingham Palace) and can walk everywhere.

-The O2 is located in East London and is very accessible to the centre via public transport.
-The riverboats, in particular, offer a great way to travel to the centre, but the hotel sits in a relatively remote location.
-The location is ideal for conferences at the Excel and shows at the O2, but for sightseeing in Central London, the transportation is a bit more of an effort.
+The O2 is located in East London and is very accessible to the center via public transport.
+The riverboats, in particular, offer a great way to travel to the center, but the hotel sits in a relatively remote location.
+The location is ideal for conferences at the Excel and shows at the O2, but for sightseeing in Central London, transportation is a bit more of an effort.
 Of note, you are however perfectly located to explore the Cutty Sark and the Naval history of Greenwich and the historic Docklands.
-InterContinental the O2 is also super convenient for City Airport.
+InterContinental, the O2 is also super convenient for City Airport.

-The rooms at the InterContinental Park Lane London look over the parks (Green or Hyde Park), Park Lane or towards the Four Seasons London Park Lane, which is located opposite this InterContinental.
-Some of the base rooms look over the internal courtyard which is a boring if peaceful view, these are the worst rooms.
-If you book with our luxury travel concierge you will never an internal courtyard view because of our free room upgrade.
+The rooms at the InterContinental Park Lane London look over the parks (Green or Hyde Park), Park Lane, or towards the Four Seasons London Park Lane, which is located opposite this InterContinental.
+Some of the base rooms look over the internal courtyard, which is a boring if peaceful view, these are the worst rooms.
+If you book with our luxury travel concierge, you will never have an internal courtyard view because of our free room upgrade.

 The best rooms look South over Green Park (the same as the views offered by the Club Lounge here).
 Some of the rooms at the InterContinental Park Lane London have recently undergone refurbishment and are absolutely beautiful and well worth requesting.